Alliedium/awesome-devops/11_k8s_dev_tools_kubectl_krew_vscode_15-sep-2022/README.md

 ### Steps ###

-1. Get the contents of the default `kubectl` configuration file:
+1. Check if there exists a default `kubectl` configuration file:

 ```
-cat ~/.kube/config
+ls $HOME/.kube/config
 ```

-At the very beginning, there is no `~/.kube` directory, and _nano_ editor should open an empty file.
+The output is `No such file or directory` as at the very beginning there is no `~/.kube` directory.
+Once the file is created, its contents might be validated with `cat $HOME/.kube/config`.

 2. Create Kubernetes one-node cluster named `demo-cluster-1` with local container registry named `demo-registry`: